ParallelMaths/parallel/pages/6-43-maths-mentalism.md

 How many years old will she be on her next birthday?

-* [ ] 3
+* [x] 3
-* [x] 4
+* [ ] 4
 * [ ] 5
 * [ ] 10
 * [ ] 12
 {.col-5}

 ^^^ hint id=2_2_1 marks=1
-You do not need to do any complicated questions - just consider how many days, roughly, are in one year.
+You do not need to do any complicated calculations - just consider how many days, roughly, are in one year.
 ^^^

 ---